tesseract-ocr/tessdoc/Compiling.md

 For tesseract-ocr 3.02 please follow instruction in [Visual Studio 2008 Developer Notes for Tesseract-OCR](http://tesseract-ocr.googlecode.com/svn/trunk/vs2008/doc/setup.html#using-the-latest-tesseractocr-sources).

+## 3.01

+Download these packages from the [Downloads](http://code.google.com/p/tesseract-ocr/downloads/list) page:

+  * `tesseract-[version].tar.gz` - Tesseract source
+  * `tesseract-[version]-win_vs.zip` - Visual studio (2008 & 2010) solution with necessary libraries
+  * `tesseract-ocr-[version].eng.tar.gz` - English language file for tesseract (or download other language training file)

+Unpack them to one directory (e.g. `tesseract-3.01`).
+Note that `tesseract-ocr-[version].eng.tar.gz` names the root directory `'tesseract-ocr'` instead of `'tesseract-[version]'`.

+Windows relevant files are located in vs2008 directory (e.g. 'tesseract-3.01\vs2008').
+The same build process as usual applies: Open tesseract.sln with VC++Express 2008 and build all (or just Tesseract.)
+It should compile (in at least release mode) without having to install anything further.
+The dll dependencies and Leptonica are included.
+Output will be in tesseract-3.01\vs2008\bin (or tesseract-3.01\vs2008\bin.rd or tesseract-3.01\vs2008\bin.dbg based on configuration build).

 ## Mingw+Msys

 For Mingw+Msys have a look at blog [Compiling Leptonica and Tesseract-ocr with Mingw+Msys](http://www.sk-spell.sk.cx/compiling-leptonica-and-tesseract-ocr-with-mingwmsys).